 A key principle of heterosexuality is that a woman offers intercourse on her terms.
 Intercourse is a privilege that a woman confers on a man as a sign of her approval.
 Naturally this causes men to feel controlled by women.
-A woman wants a man to be affectionate, interested in her concerns and willing to respect her wishes (requests she has made about things that are important to her).
-Many men ignore these requests as being unimportant.
-Male behaviours reflect men’s attitude towards a partner.
+A woman wants a man to be affectionate, interested in her concerns and willing to respect her wishes (requests she makes about issues that she cares about).
+Many men reject these requests as unimportant because they seem so trivial to men.
+Such behaviours reflect men’s attitude towards women.

 Men obtain their prime emotional reward through sex with a lover.
-Whereas women tend to need feel an emotional attachment to enjoy giving to a man through sex.
-While men want turn-ons women hope for affection.
-The mismatch between men’s desire for intercourse and a woman’s willingness to provide it, is one of the top causes for marital disagreements around the world.
+Whereas women need to feel an emotional attachment to want to give to a man through sex.
+While men want turn-ons, women hope for affection.
+The mismatch between men’s sex drive and a woman’s willingness to provide intercourse is one of the top causes for marital disagreements around the world.
 Men find this difficult to accept given their fantasies.

 Men often don’t accept that there is a need for a trade especially if they are sold on the fantasy that women need sex as much as men do.
 Men’s needs are obvious.
 Men need sex regardless of any relationship.
-So as long as they have an erection, they think that’s all that matters.
+As long as they have an erection, they think that is all that matters.
 Women’s emotional needs are much less obvious.
 A woman sees sex as a demonstration of male admiration.
-If a man is not devoted to her from day-to-day then it’s not admiration – it’s just male sexual need.
+If a man is not devoted to her from day-to-day then it’s not flattering.
+It’s just a man’s sexual need.
 The assertion that women are pleasured through sex is men’s way of ignoring women’s emotional needs.

 A man looks for a woman who is sexually amenable.
 A woman looks for a man who is socially amenable.
 A woman is looking for something in return for offering sex.
 She expects a man to keep her happy in other ways such as by providing her with a home or by helping her raise a family.
 A woman wants a man to invest time in affectionate companionship.
-When women are displeased, they are less amenable to a man’s sexual advances.
+When women are displeased with a lover, they are inclined to be less sexually willing.

-Men need sex and they are often very willing to give their earnings in exchange.
+Men are often very willing to give their earnings in exchange for the regular sex they need.
 Men support women regardless of whether they have children or not.
 This financial support provides women with tremendous emotional reassurance.
 Men’s willingness to subsidise women while they raise children causes the trade in relationships.
 Initially this trade is implicit but after decades, when times get tough, it becomes more transparent.